PhantomPilots/AutoFarming/GUI_README.md

    - **Demons to Farm**: For Demon Farmer, select which demons to battle
    - **Time to Sleep**: How long to wait between actions (in seconds)
    - **Do Dailies**: Check this box to complete daily missions automatically
-   - **Whale mode**: For Deer, Dogs, and Snake farmers — enables the whale strategy (image and requirements update dynamically)
 3. **Start Farming**: Click the green "START" button
 4. **Monitor Progress**: Watch the real-time output in the terminal window on the right
 5. **Stop Farming**: Click the red "STOP" button when done